umrover/mrover-ros/src/esw/odrive/README.md

 ## Project Overview

-The ODrives codebase deals with controlling the ODrive motor controllers to drive the wheels.
+The ODrive codebase deals with controlling the ODrive motor controllers to drive the wheels.
 For the 2022 Mars Rover Rosie, there are 3 ODrive motor controllers to drive the wheels.
 Each ODrive connects to the Jetson via USB.
 Each ODrive has two axes and each axis is assigned a wheel.
 To simplify wiring